 Marketers use email drip campaigns because multiple messages are more effective at generating a result than sending a single email.
-A good example of this is a cart abandonment email.
-A study found that people who send three cart abandonment emails generate 69% more orders than those who don’t.
+A good example is a cart abandonment email– we’ll look into this in the next section.

-I’ve covered some of the basics behind what makes a good email drip campaign.
-Now I’d like to get practical by breaking down common email sequences you can use for your business.
+Now that you know what an email drip campaign is.
+I’d like to get practical by breaking down common email sequences you can use to improve customer engagement for your business.

 1. The email welcome sequence

-Below is an overview of the email sequence that I use for my wife’s travel company.
+Below is an overview of the welcome drip campaign sequence of a travel company

 The purpose of the first email in that sequence is to set expectations.
 Generally, you want to do the following: